strongloop/strongloop.com2/_posts/2019-07-24-building-an-online-game-with-loopback-4-pt5.md

 ### In This Episode

-Now that this project has some basic features that allow us to create our own characters and login, it's time to deploy it to cloud!
+Now that our project has some basic features that allow us to create our own characters and login, it's time to deploy it to cloud!
 So, in this episode we will first run our project in Docker and then push it to Kubernetes cluster on IBM Cloud.

 Docker image is lightweight, portable, and self-sufficient.
 Once you create a Docker image, you can run it almost everywhere.
 On the other hand, Kubernetes will handle those high level concepts such as storage, network and scale-up.